 This tutorial will give a brief introduction on how to perform simple import and visualization of geospatial area data in R.

 R is an open-source computer language and software environment for statistical analysis.
 R was first developed in 1993 by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand.
 It based on the S statistical computing language that was originally developed at the legendary Bell Labs in 1976.
 R has become a popular package for data science and financial analysis.

-If you are a member of the University of Illinois community, R is available on most open lab computers and on computers you access remotely via UIUC AnyWare and can be found in the Start.
-Use the 64-bit version.
+If you are a member of the University of Illinois community, RStudio is available on most open lab computers and on computers you access remotely via UIUC AnyWare and can be found in the Start.

 Because you interact with R almost exclusively with typed commands, you need to be familiar with some basic language elements in order to use R. While this is an unfamiliar way of working for many users and involves a learning curve, it is also a very fast and precise way of working with software once you gain a modest level of mastery of the language.

 In the examples given in this tutorial, commands you type are displayed preceded by a > symbol that is a prompt from the program.

 After you type a command you press the Enter or Return key to execute the command.

 The examples show what R will display in response to your commands.